Gabriel Byrne: Career

 Byrne worked in archaeology when he left UCD.
 He maintained his love of his language, later writing the first television drama in Irish, Draíocht, on Ireland's national Irish-language television station, TG4, when it began broadcasting in 1996.

-Before becoming an actor, Byrne had many jobs, including archaeologist, cook, and Spanish and history school teacher at Ardscoil Éanna in Crumlin.
+Before becoming an actor, Byrne had many jobs, including archaeologist, cook, Spanish and history school teacher at Ardscoil Éanna in Crumlin and even a spell as a bullfighter in Spain.
 He started acting at age 29, and began his career on stage with the Focus Theatre and the Abbey Theatre in Dublin.
 He later joined the Performing Arts Course at Roslyn Park College in Sandymount.
 He came to prominence on the final season of the Irish television show The Riordans, subsequently starring in his own spin-off series, Bracken.
 His first play for television was Michael Feeney Callan's Love Is ...
 (RTÉ).
 He made his film debut in 1981, as King Uther Pendragon in John Boorman's King Arthur epic, Excalibur.

 In 1983, Byrne appeared with Richard Burton in the miniseries Wagner, co-starring Laurence Olivier, John Gielgud and Ralph Richardson.
 In 1985, he starred in the acclaimed political thriller Defence of the Realm, though he subsequently said he had been upstaged by his co-star, veteran actor Denholm Elliott: "I amended the actor's cliché to 'Never work with children, animals or Denholm Elliott'."

-In the 90s, his production company Plurabelle Films received a first look deal with Phoenix Pictures.
+In 1990, Byrne starred as the protagonist Tom Reagan in the Coen Brothers 1929-set film Miller's Crossing, in which his character serves as an advisor to a crime boss while trying to keep the peace between the Irish and Italian mobs in Philadelphia.
+Despite the character being a member of the Irish mob, the Coens originally wanted Byrne to speak in an American accent rather than his native Irish.
+Byrne argued that his accent was a good fit for the dialogue, and the Coens eventually agreed, though they are known for rarely deviating from their original vision.

+In 1995, Byrne starred as one of the main characters, Dean Keaton, in the crime thriller The Usual Suspects, written by Christopher McQuarrie and directed by Bryan Singer.
+When Byrne was initially approached with the script, he turned the offer down, thinking the filmmakers couldn't pull it off.
+When he met with McQuarrie and Singer in person, he was convinced of their abilities, then backed out again due to personal reasons.
+Finally, the production team agreed to shoot the picture in Los Angeles, and Byrne signed on for good.